xster/flutter-wiki/Desktop-shells.md

 }
 ```

+Note that the choices of overrides in the examples above are arbitrary;
+you could use any supported target platforms in either version.
+The target
-Note that the target platform you use will affect not only the behavior and
+platform you use will affect not only the behavior and appearance of the widgets,
-appearance of the widgets, but also the expectations Flutter will have for
+but also the expectations Flutter will have for what is available on the platform,
-what is available on the platform, such as fonts.
+such as fonts.

 ### Fonts